yosbenj/Mid_Bootcamp_Project/README.md

 ---

 ## Data Sources
-Data on healthcare facilities and demographic information was sourced from Official Barcelona Open Data repositories: https://opendata-ajuntament.barcelona.cat/en/
+Data on healthcare facilities and demographic information was sourced from Official Barcelona Open Data: https://opendata-ajuntament.barcelona.cat/en/

 Additional context and data were obtained from: